Knowledge is a strategic asset that shapes every decision and strategy a business undertakes in its lifetime.

 Outdated information, conflicting articles, and knowledge gaps are some of the commonly found issues that should be addressed in the assessment stage.

-Modern knowledge management tools come with a workflow review system that helps you set a status for all articles depending on their stage.
+Modern knowledge management tools come with a workflow review system and assessment software that helps you set a status for all articles depending on their stage.
 This streamlines the review process as every article is under scrutiny and is thoroughly reviewed before it goes for publishing.

 Once your knowledge base is reviewed and ready to be shared, the next step is to work on its distribution.
 Here are a few things you should keep in mind while working on this stage of the knowledge management process.